stefanpenner/ember-app-kit/README.md

 * Let ember-cli add this file.
 Include any test depencies you had in `app/index.html'.
 * bower.json
 * package.json

+## Ember CLI Migrator

+The [Ember CLI Migrator](https://github.com/fivetanley/ember-cli-migrator) will help you migrate your files to the standard ember-cli structure while preserving your Git history.
+This tool will help get you 90% of the way there when working with an EAK app.

 ### Importing Ember and Ember Data